jpedro/king-rules/README.md

 - [ ] Support comma-separated paths in the `king-rule/path: /xxx`.

-The usage of this last one combined with the host will create a matrix `host x path` of `[]HTTPIngressPath`.
+The combination of host, service ports and paths will create a matrix `host x port x path` of `[]HTTPIngressPath`.